liupugong/pocket2kindle/README.md

-*500 Lines or Less*
+*Pocket Distributer*
 ===================

-Tools to set pocket article to kindle
+A tool to set pocket article to kindle

 Mission
 -------